HaroldSP/webpack/README.md

 # About
 General start-up repo for web projects

-`npm init -y` or `npm init` to set up environment manually
+`npm init -y` or `npm init` to set up the environment manually

 `npm install webpack webpack-cli --save-dev`

+`npm init i` if you deleted nodemodules folder and packagelock

-After that you can build a project:
+After that, you can build a project:

 `npm run build` or `npm start` to use webpack web server and have a live update